 Villas for keeping you fit and relaxed

-Located in the very heart of Seminyak, a short walk away from Petitenget Beach and the iconic Seminyak Eat Street, Origin Seminyak Hotel is a collection of eight newly renovated pool villas and studios!
+Located in the very heart of Seminyak, a short walk away from Petitenget Beach and the iconic Seminyak Eat Street, Origin Seminyak Hotel is a collection of eight newly renovated pool villas and studios.

-Managed by In Situ, the cutting-edge hospitality developer, also responsible for other members of the same family Origin Ubud and Origin Uluwatu, this stunning property opened at the beginning of 2019!
+Managed by In Situ, the cutting-edge hospitality developer, also responsible for other members of the same family Origin Ubud and Origin Uluwatu, this stunning property opened at the beginning of 2019.

 Here, the portrayed lifestyle put a spotlight on fitness enthusiasts.
 They also took care of those who just wanted to find a peaceful relaxation corner, away from the crowds.
 Possibly in the company of a lover or good friends.

-While I stayed in a one-bedroom pool villa, they also had the versions with two, three, or four bedrooms.
+While I stayed in a one-bedroom pool villa, they also had versions with two, three, or four bedrooms.
 These could also easily interconnect, for larger families or groups.

 There were rooftop studios as well, with no pool, but with a bathtub and a shaded daybed.